confluentinc/confluent-sigma/README.md

 ![alt text](images/sigma_rule.png "Sigma Rule")

 ## Getting Started

+Sigma rules are published to a Kafka topic that the Sigma Stream processory is subscribed to.
+These rules are then appied to a stream of data in another topic that the Sigma Streams is also subscribed to.
+Matching records are then published to a new topic.
+All three topics are provided in the configuration.

 ### Sigma Rule Loading
 Sigma Rules are persisted to a user-defined topic or topics.
 The key is the title of the rule and the value is a stringified version of the YAML file.